Hadal101dev/CBuildSystem/README.md

 Step 3: From terminal, navigate to project directory and type "cbs init"

-Step 4: read and adjust the build.c template file.
-There's an "examples" section at the top.
-But theres also an explanation below
+Step 4:adjust the build.c template file to match your project. (read below to see how it works)

 Step 5: type "cbs compile" to build the build.c file into build.exe

-Step 6: run any custom commands you've created from the terminal using "cbs <command> <args>"
+Step 6: run any custom commands you've created from the terminal using "cbs <command> <optional_args>"

 ======== HOW IT WORKS ============